ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ## Large application support
 {: #large-app-support}

-The maximum code size for an Action is 48 MB.
+The maximum code size for an action is 48 MB.
 Applications that contain many third-party modules, native libraries, or external tools may run into this limit.

-If you happen to create a package Action (zip or jar) that is larger than 48 MB, the solution is to extend the runtime image with dependencies, and then use a single source file or smaller archive than 48 MB.
+If you happen to create a package action (zip or jar) that is larger than 48 MB, the solution is to extend the runtime image with dependencies, and then use a single source file or smaller archive than 48 MB.

 For example, by building a custom Docker runtime, which includes necessary shared libraries, these dependencies are not required to be present in the archive file.
 Private source files can still be bundled in the archive and injected at runtime.